 The difference?
 Volume.

 Most traders learn to identify patterns but never learn to read what volume tells them about those patterns.
 They're reading half the story.
-This guide shows you exactly how volume behaves during pattern formation and breakout for 8 major chart patterns.
+If you're still building your foundation, start with our complete guide to reading crypto charts first.
+This guide shows you exactly how volume behaves during pattern formation and breakout for 8 major chart patterns, with 4,000 words of deep-dive analysis backed by statistical research.

 “Volume should expand in the direction of the trend.”